kstenschke/doShell/README.md

   (string-manipulation in variables, files and clipboard; randomization etc.)
 * Commands for easily using GUI dialogs from within scripts
-* Options that aren't available identically on linux and mac are solved by the runtime system by invoking 3rd party tools, that vary by platform: the same doShell script runs on Linux and Mac OS
+* Options that aren't available identically on linux and mac are solved by the runtime system invoking 3rd party tools, that vary by platform: the same doShell script runs on Linux and Mac OS
 * doShell scripts can be parameterized via JSON passed at execution time
 * Separation of Concerns/DRY: doShell can import code from other files